What is a Crown Lengthening Procedure?

 - Oral Health: Crown lengthening is performed to prepare for a restorative dental procedure.
 For example, if you have a broken tooth below the gum line or require a filling or crown, you will need more of the tooth to be exposed for successful treatment.
 Crown lengthening also has the benefit of reducing the risk of tooth decay because more of the tooth is exposed for brushing and flossing.

 - Cosmetic: Crown lengthening can be desired for cosmetic reasons alone.
 If you don’t like your smile because you feel too much of your gums show, you can select Dr. Bokser to perform the procedure to give you a wider, more symmetrical smile by exposing more of your teeth and creating a more even gum line.

 Are You a Good Candidate for Crown Lengthening?

 You should consider crown lengthening if you feel your teeth are a little shorter than you’d like or your smile appears ‘gummy.’
 It may also be required before you can fix a dental issue like a broken tooth.

-The crown lengthening procedure is very common and the risks are minimal.
+The crown lengthening procedure is very common, and the risks are minimal.
 Some patients find their teeth initially are sensitive to hot or cold because the roots are exposed.
 But this sensitivity typically goes away within a few months.

-If you have any questions about crown lengthening or if you’d like to schedule time to review your options, contact Dr. Bokser today to schedule an appointment.
+If you have any questions about crown lengthening or if you’d like to schedule a time to review your options, contact Dr. Bokser today to schedule an appointment.